webdevelopers-eu/javascript-dna/README.md

        }
    );
 ```
 > There was nothing like that.
-Most solutions failed to meet this simple exepctation of every programmer by making impractical design choices or more complex solutions then it was required.
+Most solutions failed to meet this simple exepctation of every programmer by making impractical design choices or implementing unnecessary complex solutions to achieve simple goal.

 ## Features